-- applicants must submit an official Graduate Record Examination (GRE) score or Graduate Management Admission Test (GMAT) score - applicants to the PhD-BA with a concentration in finance will be required to have completed a graduate-level course in applied econometrics.
+- applicants must have completed a master of science relevant to the concentration applied for, or a Master of Business Administration degree - applicants must submit an official Graduate Record Examination (GRE) score or Graduate Management Admission Test (GMAT) score - applicants to the PhD-BA with a concentration in finance will be required to have completed a graduate-level course in applied econometrics.

-Students admitted to the PhD-BA degree program with a concentration in finance may be required to complete a maximum of 15 credit hours in bridging courses that serve as the foundation for the PhD-BA degree program with a concentration in finance.
-The number of bridging courses required will normally depend on courses completed by the student as an undergraduate or master's student and is determined by the program at the time of admission.
+Applicants admitted to the PhD-BA degree program with a concentration in finance may be required to complete a maximum of 15 credit hours in bridging courses that serve as the foundation for the PhD-BA degree program with a concentration in finance.
+The number of bridging courses required will normally depend on courses completed by the applicant as an undergraduate or master's student and is determined by the program at the time of admission.